petkaantonov/bluebird/API.md

 #####`.some(int count)` -> `Promise`

-Same as calling [Promise.some\(thisPromise, count\)](#promisesomearraydynamicpromise-values-int-count---promise).
-With the exception that if this promise is [bound](#binddynamic-thisarg---promise) to a value, the returned promise is bound to that value too.

 Initiate a competetive race between multiple promises or values (values will become immediately fulfilled promises).
 When `count` amount of promises have been fulfilled, the returned promise is fulfilled with an array that contains the fulfillment values of the winners in order of resolution.

 This example pings 4 nameservers, and logs the fastest 2 on console: